Sint Eustatius: Jewish population

 The first record of Jews on St. Eustatius dates to 1660.
 The Jews were mainly merchants with significant international trading and maritime commercial ties.
 Jews were captains, owners or co-owners with Christian partners, of significant numbers of ships originating out of St. Eustatius.
 A few were island plantation owners.
-Jews were estimated to have composed at least 10% of the permanent population of St. Eustatius.
+By 1750, Jews comprised over half of the island's free population, with more than 450 individuals among 802 free citizens.

 Ten days after the island surrendered to the British on 3 February 1781, Rodney ordered that the entire Jewish male adult population assemble for him.
-They were rounded up and thirty one heads of families were summarily deported to St. Kitts without word or mercy to their dependents.
+They were rounded up and 31 heads of families were summarily deported to St. Kitts without word or mercy to their dependents.
 The choice of exiling the Jews to St. Kitts was significant.
-The nearby British Island of Nevis had a large Jewish population and an established community capable of aiding the refugees.
+The nearby British colony of Nevis had a large Jewish population and an established community capable of aiding the refugees.
 St. Kitts did not have any Jewish community or population.
 The other seventy-one were locked up in the weighing house in Lower Town where they were held for three days.

 Expulsion of Americans followed on 23 February, of merchants from Amsterdam on 24 February and of other Dutch citizens and Frenchmen on 5 March.
 The crews of the Dutch ships Rodney took were sent to St. Kitts for imprisonment – after first stripping them of all their belongings.
 Because of their maltreatment, many perished.
 The Jews were well received on St. Kitts – where many knew them as their respected business partners.
 They were supported in their protest against their deportation and it proved successful.
 They were allowed to return to St. Eustatius after a few weeks to observe all their property being sold at small fractions of the original value after having been confiscated by Rodney.

-The resentment the British felt for the population of this island that helped the Americans to defeat them translated in a harsh treatment of the inhabitants.
 There were numerous complaints about "individuals of both sexes being halted in the streets and being body searched in a most scandalous way."
 Pieter Runnels, an eighty-year-old member of the island council and captain of the civic guard, did not survive the rough treatment he received aboard Rodney's ship.
 He, a member of one of the island's oldest-established families, became the only civilian casualty of the British occupation.
-British soldiers prevented the family and others paying their last respects at his funeral from using the water from the family's own cistern.